 Regulations intended to protect surface waters can be and are enacted at every governmental level.
-The federal government has passed the Water Pollution Control Act (Clean Water Act) and the Safe Drinking Water Act and both are enforced by the Environmental Protection Agency.
-New York State has Public Health Law and Environmental Conservation Law enforced, respectively, by the Health Department and the Department of Environmental Conservation.
+The federal government has passed the Water Pollution Control Act (Clean Water Act) and the Safe Drinking Water Act, both of which are enforced by the EPA.
+The EPA has empowered local wastewater pretreatment programs to enforce federal, state, and local sewer discharge regulations.
+New York has Public Health Law and Environmental Conservation Law enforced, respectively, by the Health Department and the DEC.
 These laws and regulations affect the taking and use of water from, and the discharges back to, the environment.
-Tompkins County has its Sanitary Code that provides protection from onsite sewage systems and other discharges and regulates drinking-water systems.
-In addition, under NYS Public Health law, public water purveyors can enact Watershed Rules and Regulations (WRR to protect their sources of water (only the City of Ithaca and Cornell University did so, decades ago) - but enforcement of these regulations is nearly nonexistent.
-Recently (2008), however, the City of Auburn and Town of Owasco in Cayuga County have begun enforcing the Owasco Lake WRR, which affects the Village of Groton, a large part of the Town of Groton, and smaller parts of the Towns of Lansing and Dryden.
+Tompkins County has its Sanitary Code, which provides protection from on-site sewage systems and other discharges and regulates drinking water systems.
+In addition, under NYS Public Health Law, public water purveyors can enact watershed rules and regulations to protect their sources of water (only the City of Ithaca and Cornell University did so, decades ago), but enforcement of these regulations was nearly nonexistent.
+However, in 2008, the City of Auburn and Town of Owasco in Cayuga County began enforcing the Owasco Lake watershed rules, which affect the Village of Groton, a large part of the Town of Groton, and smaller parts of the Towns of Lansing and Dryden.

 Invasive Species.
-In 2014, New York State passed new state regulations targeting aquatic invasive species.
-Boaters in New York State are now required to clean and drain boats both prior to launching from and when exiting boat launches, including Cayuga Lake.
-These regulations are part of an aggressive effort to prevent invasive species from entering and damaging New York water-bodies.
+In 2014, New York State passed new regulations targeting aquatic invasive species.
+Boaters in New York, including on Cayuga Lake, are now required to clean and drain boats both prior to launching from and when exiting boat launches.
+These regulations are part of an aggressive effort to prevent invasive species from entering and damaging New York waterbodies.
 The harmful impacts that aquatic and terrestrial invasive species have on water quality can be profound.
-Invasive species can degrade water quality in a numerous ways, including:
+Invasive species can degrade water quality in numerous ways, including:

-- Outcompeting beneficial native species; - Creating excessive growth in water-bodies which leads to decreased light penetration, reduced flow, increased nutrient load and biomass decomposition, and decreased dissolved oxygen; - Increased erosion through outcompeting or killing native vegetation that helps to secure stream banks and soil; and - Providing conditions conducive to the growth of harmful blue-green algae.
+- Out-competing beneficial native species; - Causing excessive growth in waterbodies, which can lead to decreased light penetration, reduced flow, increased nutrient load and biomass decomposition, and decreased dissolved oxygen; - Increasing erosion by out-competing or killing native vegetation that helps to secure stream banks and soil; and - Providing conditions conducive to the growth of harmful blue-green algae.